(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "Again I find you standing on a ledge, Zouchouten."

-He turns from the cliff in the ruined castle of Zenmi where the earth split, where Karura died.
+He turns from the cliff in the ruined castle of Zenmi where the earth split, where Karura died, to see the person who spoke that soft sentence.
 Tenou, god-king now, has escaped the celebration after his coronation and followed his friend back here, back to where it ended and began and will truly end for one of them.
+He has taken the crown off and his hair is loose, but he is still clad in the richest robes he's ever worn, and the plentiful jewelry too.

 Tenou shakes his head vehemently and answers, "Hanranya wants me to bring you back.
 She was very clear on that point."
 He smiles, melancholy and understanding at the same time, and adds, "And Princess Kenda started crying when she heard that you left."